sharwell/developer.rackspace.com/src/docs/cloud-block-storage/getting-started/index.rst

 Delete volume
 ~~~~~~~~~~~~~
-When a volume is no longer in use (attached) and the data it contains is not needed, you can delete it:
+To delete a volume when it is no longer in use (attached) and the data it contains is not needed:

 .. include:: samples/delete_volume.rst